karlospn/mytechramblings-site-source-code/content/posts/create-a-website-with-hugo-and-gh.md

 hugo
 ```

-The output of the build will be in **./public/** directory.
+The output of the build will be put in the **./public/** directory.
 The public directory is what we are going to publish into GitHub.

 ## Push your code into GitHub

-It's time to upload the contents of the public directory into our GitHub repository.
+It's time to upload the contents of the **./public** directory into the GitHub repository.

 ```bash
 cd dotnetramblings/public